Gyasi: Ghana forward powers Spezia past Udogie's Udinese | Goal.com

 Things got worse for Udinese two minutes into the second half as Giulio Maggiore drilled home a low shot.

-Although chances were few, Rey Manaj had the opportunity to make scores 4-1 from the penalty spot but blasted over the crossbar.
+Although chances were few, Rey Manaj had the opportunity to make score 4-1 from the penalty spot but blasted his kick over the crossbar.

 Defender Pablo Mari scored Spezia’s second goal for Gabriele Cioffi’s side after making the most of Gerard Deulofeu’s assist.